nicbrou/Name-That-Tune/README.md

 - If the player guesses incorrectly a message with a running total of incorrect guesses appears, and adds subsequent incorrect guesses.

 ## Screenshots
+- A screenshot of a new game.
+The player is directed to enter their "stage name" and click the "Let's Play!" button.
 ![New Game](img/NewGame.png)

+- After the player has entered their "stage name" and clicked the "Let's Play!" button, the first recording starts playing along with the corresponding lyrics, as seen below:
 ![First Song to guess, with player's "Stage Name"](img/FirstSong.png)

+- Once the player makes their choice out of the four provided options, a result message and running total of points will appear.
+See below, when a player makes a correct choice:
 ![Correct choice made with correct guess message](img/ChoiceWithCorrectGuess.png)

+- See below, when a player makes a incorrect choice:
 ![Incorrect choice made with incorrect guess message](img/ChoiceWithCorrectGuess.png)

+- Below is an image of the end of the game when the required total of six points to win the game, have not been scored:
 ![End of Game, loser](img/EndGameNotAWin.png)

+- Below is an image of the end of the game when the required total of six points to win the game, have been scored:
 ![End of Game, winner](img/EndGameWinner.png)

 ## Technologies Used